kylehuang041/RestaurantOrderProgram/README.md

 # Restaurant Order Java
 ------------------------------------------------------------------------
 Restaurant Order Program:
-Waiter asks customer what he/she wants brings out menu pick food item and how many asks for receipt asks for a download of the receipt
+Waiter asks customer what he/she wants. brings out menu. pick food item and how many. asks for receipt. asks for a download of the receipt.
 ------------------------------------------------------------------------

 PROJECT TITLE: Restaurant Order Program